How do LinkedIn's recommendation algorithms work for job seekers?

 Q: How often do LinkedIn’s algorithms update job recommendations?

-A: LinkedIn’s algorithms update job recommendations regularly based on changes in your profile, activity, and the availability of new job postings.
+A: LinkedIn’s algorithms update job recommendations regularly based on changes in your profile, activity, and preferences.

 Q: Are LinkedIn’s job recommendations accurate?